It’s a well-known fact that content is the key to boosting rankings so how could deleting content on my site actually improve it?

 What’s the reason for deleting content

 Removing content is usually done to fix a problem called Index Bloat.
 This is when Google has indexed a lot of URLs for your website that it views as low-quality.
-You might have some really good content smattered amongst the dross but because Google has to index all your content, the page authority of any good content is diluted.
-In turn, your sites rankings are negatively affected by this.
+You might have some excellent content smattered amongst the dross, but because Google has to index all your content, the page authority of any good content is diluted.
+In turn, your site’s rankings are negatively affected by this.

 Are we just talking about pages and posts?

-Absolutely not and it’s often content that shouldn’t be indexed in the first place that causes the biggest index bloating issues.
+Absolutely not!
+It’s often content that shouldn’t be indexed in the first place that causes the most significant index bloating issues.